 Community meetings to discuss these amendments were held on June 24, June 26, and July 1, 2024.
 The meetings were scheduled to take place from 5:00-6:00 pm, but due to public interest the meetings ended at approximately 6:30 pm.
 The June 24 meeting was scheduled to be in person but transitioned to an online only meeting due to the Reno Rodeo.
 This meeting ultimately ended up as a hybrid in-person/zoom meeting to accommodate community needs.
 Seventy-one (71) members of the public attended digitally and 14 people attended in person.
-The June 26 meeting was scheduled as an in-person meeting at the County Complex, in the Commission Chambers.
+The June 26 meeting was held as a Zoom meeting, and 55 members of the public attended.
+The July 1 meeting was scheduled as an in-person meeting at the County Complex, in the Commission Chambers.
 Approximately 41 people attended this meeting.